Welcome to the webpage of the Inter-Fraternity Council Judiciary Committee (IFCJC), the judicial body of the IFC.

 - IFC Rush Regulation

 The IFC expects its members not only to uphold the central tenets of fraternal organizations—scholarship, leadership, service, and brotherhood—but to act with excellence in conduct, exercising accountability and responsibility.
 The IFCJC serves to support this goal and to maintain the health of our community.
-Please direct any questions regarding the website, alleged fraternity misconduct, or other relevant concerns to Bobby McDonough, Vice President for Judiciary.
+Please direct any questions regarding the website, alleged fraternity misconduct, or other relevant concerns to Eli Blaufuss, Vice President for Judiciary.